nc-connector/NC_Connector_for_Thunderbird/docs/ADMIN.md

 ### 4.6 Example Ansible task (Linux)

-Your snippet is structurally correct, but remove the stray trailing quote (`"`) after the JSON.
-Here is a cleaned-up example:

 ```yaml
 - name: Thunderbird - force install nc4tb (always latest) via policies.json
   hosts: all